 You should also have your glucose checked annually.
 After you reach the age of 45, you should have colorectal cancer screenings and bone density tests.

-If you’re due for a well-woman visit, call or schedule your appointment online today.
+If you’re due for a well-woman visit, call to schedule your appointment today.